We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 If you decide to rent a home, housing costs depend on monthly rent as well as an estimated amount you’ll pay on utilities.
 The cost of living for purchasing a house includes the purchasing price, mortgage payments, and utility bills.
 People usually spend almost one-third of their income on housing, so expect that no matter where you live.

-Cost of living also factors in transportation costs.
 Depending on where you live, you could take public transportation often, so the transportation costs would only include what you would pay for buses, taxis, Ubers, and trains.

 Owning and operating a vehicle will cost you a different amount.
 You’ll have to pay for the price of the car, gasoline, insurance, maintenance, and parking when needed.
 Moving to a more rural area could cost you more in transportation than moving to a city.